yochaigal/cairn/wip/2e/dungeon-exploration.md

 **Freya**: _"Right, remember that I'd like to take a look, but I don't want to get too close."_

-**Warden**: _"You step about five feet away from the Statue.
+**Warden**: _"You approach until you are about five feet away from the Statue.
 The face looks chipped away, and one of the eyes is missing entirely.
 However embedded in the other is a beautiful red jewel!
 The statue holds a white bident in its hands.
 Do you interact with the statue further, or move along?"_

 **Freya**: _"That's just creepy!
 I want no part in this, at least not until we learn more about what this room was for.
 I'd like to investigate that rubble you mentioned before."_